goschtl/zope/zope2book/trunk/source/ObjectOrientation.rst

 to, or attached to, an object: instead of operating solely on "external" data that is passed to it via arguments, it may also operate on the attributes of the object to which it is bound.

-Some objects in Zope are actually called "methods".
-For example, there are *DTML Methods*, *SQL Methods*, and *External Methods*, because these objects are meant to be used in a "method-ish" way.
-They are "bound" to their containing Folder object by default when called, and the logic that they contain typically makes reference to their containing Folder.  *Script (Python)* objects in Zope act similarly through their concept of "Bindings."

 Messages
 --------